+Click the Add button in the upper right.
 The "Add Interface" window will pop up.

-In this window select the NIC you wish to configure from the "NIC:" drop down selection box (3).
+In this window select the NIC you wish to configure from the "NIC:" drop down selection box.

-Give the NIC a name if you wish in the "Interface name:" text box (4).
+Give the NIC a name if you wish in the "Interface name:" text box.

-Do not tick the "DHCP:" tick box (5).
+Do not tick the "DHCP:" tick box.

-Now assign the static IP address to the NIC in the "IPv4 Address:" text box (6) (in Fester's case this is 192.168.0.5).
+Now assign the static IP address to the NIC in the "IPv4 Address:" text box (in Fester's case this is

-Select from the "IPv4 Netmask:" drop down menu (7) the correct value for the subnet mask of your private network (Fester's is 255.255.255.0).
+Select from the "IPv4 Netmask:" drop down menu (7) the correct value for the subnet mask of your private network (Fester's is 24, and this will be correct for most cases).